 In a recent interview, brilliant blogger and author Laura Jane-Williams made the statement that blogging is dead in the water, and that she prefers to see people use more creative ways, such as micro-blogging on Instagram, to tell their stories.
 I've interviewed Laura for Bloggeration, and I know there's lots that she thinks is great about blogging; she admits herself that without her blog she wouldn't have gotten a book deal.
 However, there are several bloggers out there who, like Laura, have voiced their opinion that the type of blogging that's immensely popular today is what's making people tell their stories in other ways online now.
 It's fair to say there's currently an over-saturation of blogs, and they are heavy on product reviews, brand-sponsored posts and freebie hauling.
 The rise of blogging and social media influence has been great for commercial brands who get to boost their SEO and get their products out there, and for a range of so-called blogger community outlets that profit from smaller bloggers (more on that later), and of course it's good for bloggers who want to make money on the side or earn a living from blogging – heck, some bloggers who also have YouTube channels have been made millionaires.

-Of course there are still lots of non-monetised blogs, and even the ones (like mine) that have sponsored content and product reviews can still have memoir-style personal content and opinion pieces - even when I'm reviewing something I don't robotically regurgitate press releases, I (hopefully) inject personality into my writing.
+Of course there are still lots of non-monetised blogs, and blogs (like mine) that have sponsored content and product reviews but also memoir-style personal content and opinion pieces – even when I'm reviewing something I don't robotically regurgitate press releases, I (hopefully) inject personality into my writing.
 Why shouldn't there be room for everyone to have a voice on the internet, and a space to call their own?
 However, there are problems with a hugely saturated blogging community, especially with bloggers who don't just blog for fun, they embrace the culture of 'taking your blog to the next level' and constantly striving for more followers and readers.
-This isn't the wrong thing to be doing, but it might make people think blogging isn't 'what it used to be', a mythical golden time when people just wrote for pure pleasure and didn't care who was reading or what level they could achieve next.
+This isn't the wrong thing to be doing, but it might make people think blogging isn't 'what it used to be', a much-discussed mythical golden time when people just wrote for pure pleasure and didn't care who was reading or what level they could achieve next.
 I've read a lot of posts from more established bloggers asking if we can remember what blogging 'used to be', and seen certain YouTubers openly criticising the ones who've made it big with their channels, calling them sellouts, and forgetting what content creation is 'actually about'.
 Trend analysts predict the YouTube bubble will burst within five years, and perhaps we'll see another shift in how we share online when it comes to blogging too.
-For now, here's a for and against Laura's statement:

 Blogging is dead in the water 'v' blogging is alive and kicking